sveltejs/svelte/site/content/docs/03-run-time.md

 ---

 Derives a store from one or more other stores.
-Whenever those dependencies change, the callback runs.
+The callback runs initially when the first subscriber subscribes and then whenever the store dependencies change.

 In the simplest version, `derived` takes a single store, and the callback returns a derived value.